HomeLatest NewsIndustryGoogle shells out $85 m to settle ‘illegal location tracking’ lawsuit in US

 Earlier this year, the attorneys general of three states and the District of Columbia had sued the tech giant, alleging that Google pushed Android users with “repeated nudging, misleading pressure tactics, and evasive and deceptive descriptions” to share more information either “inadvertently or out of frustration.”

 The lawsuit built on the 2020 complaint filed by the Arizona Attorney General over location data collection.
-Google had said that all smartphones use location data — it's integral to how they work.
+Google had said that all smartphones use location data — it’s integral to they work.

-“For our part, location makes Google products work better for you — it's what helps you navigate around a traffic jam, helps you find your phone when you've misplaced it, and lets you find a pizza shop in your neighbourhood instead of suggesting one in a different state,” said the company.
+“For our part, location makes Google products work better for you — it’s what helps you navigate around a traffic jam, helps you find your when you’ve misplaced it, and lets you find a pizza shop in your neighbourhood instead of suggesting one in a different state,” said the company.

 Two years ago, Google updated its data retention practices.
-Google had said that it will continue to focus on providing simple, easy-to-understand privacy settings to its users, and “will not be distracted from this work by meritless lawsuits that mischaracterise our efforts.”
+Google had said that it will continue to focus on providing simple, easy-to-understand settings to its users, and “will not be distracted from this work by meritless lawsuits that mischaracterise our efforts.”

 Get the day's headlines from Tech Observer straight in your inbox